Meberem/LibraryManager-wiki/cdnjs-provider.md

-Please see the [library.json reference](library-json-reference) for more details.

 ## cdnjs reference
-Here are some specifics about the cdnjs provider when used from the `library.json` file.
+Here are some specifics about the cdnjs provider.

 ### provider
 Nothing specific to cdnjs.